 Union General John C. Fremont and his 20,000 man army camped in Hardy County in May 1862.
 He used the home of Confederate sympathizer Samuel McMechan as his headquarters.
 On May 29, 1862, Fremont, fresh from a defeat by Confederate General Stonewall Jackson at the Battle of McDowell, was ordered by President Abraham Lincoln to return to the Shenandoah Valley to defeat Jackson.
 Two days later, mired in heavy rains and mud, Fremont obeyed the presidential dispatch.

 Hardy County, whose county seat is Moorefield, was the site of the August 7, 1864 Civil War Battle of Moorefield.
 Union troops, under the command of General William W. Averell surprised Confederates who were under the leadership of General John McCausland and General Bradley T. Johnson’s cavalry.
-The Confederates were returning from the burning of Chambersburg, Pennsylvania.
+The Confederates were returning from the burning of Chambersburg, PA.
 Averill’s troops routed the Confederates.
 The Southern units attempted to form a defensive line but they were outgunned.
 The Confederates were forced to run for the hills, losing four canons, 400 men and hundreds of horses.